 print(b) # [7, 2, 3]

 In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
 If the shared reference effects are not well understood, the change to b can cause unexpected results.

+Assignments can also invoke an augmented syntax such as a += 1.
+Other syntaxes support multiple targets, that is, x = y = z = 1 binding (or rebinding) an instance attribute, that is, x.a = 1 and binding (or rebinding) a container element, that is, x[k] = 1

-For further discussion of aliasing, see 6.32 Passing parameters and return values [CSJ] and 6.38 Deep vs shallow copying [YAN]).
+For further discussion of aliasing, see 6.32 “Passing parameters and return values [CSJ]”, and 6.38 “Deep vs shallow copying [YAN]”).
 For further discussion of concurrent access to values, see 6.61 Concurrency - data access [CGX].

-The Python language, by design, allows for dynamic binding and rebinding. ecause of the dynamic way in which variables are brought into a program at run-time, the Python language runtimes cannot warn that a variable is referenced but never assigned a value.
+The Python language, by design, allows for dynamic binding and rebinding.
+Because of the dynamic way in which variables are brought into a program at run-time, the Python language runtimes cannot warn that a variable is referenced but never assigned a value.
 The following code illustrates this:

 if a > b: